ericwinck/CarSensor/README.md

 ## CarSensor

-  Arduino IDE Library to read cheap car parking sensors.
+  Arduino IDE Library to read cheap ultrasonic car parking sensors.

   NOTE: This repository still under construction.
 Soon it will have complete information about the module hardware and data formats.